 Members are the backbone of our association.
 Membership does not consist of mere numbers.
-We must look beyond the numbers and strive to build a knowledgeable team of individuals working on behalf of all children.
-A membership involved in the school and community will build the foundation for its children and generations to come.
+We must look beyond the numbers and strive to build a knowledgeable team of individuals working for all children.
+A membership involved in the school and community will build the foundation for its children and future generations.

 A membership that reaches beyond the parents and teachers and looks out into the community will open its doors to many opportunities.
-By extending membership, our voice becomes stronger so that policymakers on all levels will hear a strong, unified voice for all children.
+By extending membership, our voice becomes stronger, so policymakers on all levels will hear a strong, unified voice for all children.